pschaus/book_lepl1402/source/part1.rst

     boolean b = s.isEmpty();            // true if the string has length 0
     char c = s.charAt(3);               // the character in the string at position 3
     boolean b2 = s.startsWith("Hello"); // true if the string starts with "Hello"
-    int i = s.indexOf("o");             // gives the position of the character "o" in the string String t = s.substring(2);          // the string starting at position 2: "llo world"
+    int i = s.indexOf("wo");            // gives the position of "wo" in the string String t = s.substring(2);          // the string starting at position 2

-There are also some methods for strings located in other classes.
+There are also some methods for strings that are located in other classes.
 The most useful ones are the methods to convert strings to numbers.
 For :code:`int` values, there is for example the static method :code:`parseInt` in the :code:`Integer` class:

 .. code-block:: java

     int i = Integer.parseInt("1234");

 Similar methods exist in the classes :code:`Long`, :code:`Float`, :code:`Double`, etc. for the other primitive types.
-All these classes are defined in the package :code:`java.lang` for which you can find the documentation at `<https://docs.oracle.com/javase/8/docs/api/java/lang/package-summary.html>`_.
+All these classes are defined in the package :code:`java.lang` for which you can find the documentation at `<https://docs.oracle.com/javase/20/docs/api/java/lang/package-summary.html>`_.

 Mental model for strings